dvanderbeek/leather/README.md

 The leather:install generator will also copy the bootstrap-sass variables file to your `app/assets/stylesheets` folder.
 This is where you should go first when you want to change a bootstrap default color, size, or other style.

+### Devise Helpers

+Leather includes helper methods and view partials to help make it easy to use Bootstrap components in your views.

+* `nav_item`

 ## Contributing

 1. Fork it